-Beneficiaries are allowed to stay in reception centres 3 months following their protection grant.
-This period can be renewed for another 3 months with the express agreement of OFII.
-During their stay in the centre, beneficiaries are supported to find accommodation according to the mechanisms adopted by the local authorities.
-At the end of 2019, 12,306 out of a total of 81,866 places listed by OFII (which differs from the total listed by the Ministry of Interior) in reception centres were for beneficiaries of international protection.
-According to OFII, beneficiaries of international protection stay an average of 8 month in reception centre after having received a protection status.
+Beneficiaries are allowed to stay in reception centres 3 months following the positive OFPRA decision.
+This period can be renewed for 3 months with the express agreement of OFII.
+During their stay in the centre, beneficiaries are helped in finding accommodation according to the mechanisms adopted by the local authorities.
+At the end of 2021, 16,437 BIPs were housed within the National Reception Scheme out of a total of 101,089 places listed by OFII (which differs from the total listed by the Ministry of Interior) .
+According to OFII, beneficiaries of international protection stay an average of 8 month in reception centres after having received a protection status.

 |Capacity of CPH per region: 2021|